 - Support Local Artisans: Purchase gifts made by local craftspeople.
 This not only supports the regional economy but also reduces the carbon footprint associated with long-distance transport of goods.

-- Walking or Cycling: Bruges is a compact city ideal for walking or cycling.
-Choose these low-impact modes of transport over cars to navigate the city’s cobbled streets and contribute to lower emissions.
+- Walking or Cycling: Bruges is a compact city that is ideal for walking or cycling.
+Choose these low-impact modes of transport over cars to navigate the city’s cobbled streets.

 Worth Visiting?